At the time

 The statement that the derailed carriage travelled for about one and a half miles before falling over, while occasioning the astonishment of railway men, is admitted by them to be quite possible of occurrence.
 At the same time the view has been expressed that the jolting of the car along the permanent way could scarcely fail to have been noted by those in the vehicle, who, in that case, would be expected to pull the emergency brake cord, with which all carriages of mail trains ordinarily are fitted.

-old railway man pointed out last night however,
+One old railway man pointed out last night however,

-which case the bumping would not have been so
+which case the bumping would not have been so perceptible.
+The

 the wheels, and permitted the couplings at each end to remain

 fast to the vehicles in front and behind it, thus keeping the

 would be no support from the permanent way, and the derailed

 would be caught in the spaces between the sleepers, or the

-couplings in all probability would break under the strain, and the vehicle would
+The couplings in all probability would break under the strain,

 It also has been pointed out that often in accidents of the kind considerable difficulty is experienced in determining their precise cause.
 The trouble rests in the fact that in the ensuing smash any evidence of the cause was very likely to be destroyed.
 For instance, if a defect existed in one of the carriages, the fact might escape detection as any break or damage might have occurred subsequent to the accident, and not be the cause of it.
 Of course, if some broken part of one of the vehicles were picked up on the line at a point before the spot of the actual smash, it might give reliable proof of the cause of the accident.